1085th F1 GRAND PRIX | 2nd MIAMI GRAND PRIX | 2nd GRAND PRIX AT MIAMI INTERNATIONAL AUTODROME

 WEATHER FORECAST FOR THE MIAMI GRAND PRIX

 The weather forecast for the week ahead at the circuit currently looks like this:

 WHICH TYRE COMPOUNDS WILL BE USED AT THE 2023 MIAMI GRAND PRIX?

-Pirelli have not yet announced which tyre compounds will be used at the 2023 Miami Grand Prix.
-The C2, C3 and C4 compounds were used in 2022.
+Pirelli will supply the C2, C3 and C4 tyre compounds at the 2023 Miami Grand Prix.
+The C2, C3 and C4 compounds were also used in 2022.